PARENTING WITH 2020 VISION:

-HOW TO HELP YOUR CHILD COPE IN TIMES OF CRISIS
+HOW TO HELP YOUR CHILD THRIVE (AND LAUNCH)

-This FREE Virtual presentation is open to the public but you must pre-register using the form to the left to receive the link to the meeting.
+This Virtual presentation is FREE and open to the public, but you must register using the form to the left to receive the link to the meeting.

 This is a 45 to 60-minute presentation, with Q & A at the end.